loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 programming languages, for instance: C, C++, or Rust.
 In C memory is management is manual, and in C++ there is are options for automatic memory management, but the compile time guarantees are few and weak.
-Rust has mostly solved this issue with the introduction of a lifetime sytem and the borrow checker @matsakis2014rust.
+Rust has mostly solved this issue with the introduction of an ownership model and the borrow checker @matsakis2014rust.

 Although Rust offers many functional aspects, many are still missing, for instance; _purity_ and _referential transparency_.
 In this proposal we propose an alternative, a functional programming language: _System-level Functional Language_ (SLFL).